MurrayManYT/kjv/README.md

 # kjv

-Read the Word of God from your terminal
+Read the Word of MC Speedrunning from your terminal

 Forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but with the Apocrypha added.